My Process

 2. Prototype & Design

-After having a clear understanding and a sound approach, I roll up my sleeves to build a functional prototype while gathering feedback, making iterations, and getting closer to launch of the actual product.
+After having a clear understanding and a sound approach, we roll up our sleeves to build a functional prototype while gathering feedback, making iterations, and getting closer to launch of the actual product.

 Prototype